-There was only one glitch in this paradise- not having found the right woman to share his good fortune.
+The only glitch in this paradise- not having found the right woman with which to share his good fortune.

 He took a slow sip of coffee while considering the single thorn in his bouquet of life.

 It wasn't that he had wanted for female companionship- since arriving here, his social life was as busy as he wanted it to be.
 For a while, that had meant going out almost every night with a different women- variety was the spice of life, he had thought.
 But as the days and the dates passed, he grew tired of the superficiality of it all.
 The club scene was all about 'the flavor of the month'.
 Bar hopping was mediocre to downright depressing.
 A weekend singles ski trip, which had cost plenty and given him nothing to show but an empty wallet and contusions in places he didn't want to think about, had been the worst idea of all.
 He actually liked to ski, and did so, which meant all the women were taken when he finally got back to the lodge.

 Getting fixed up by friends hadn't worked too well either.
 Out of the baker's dozen thrown at him, only one had been worth a long look.
 As an ER nurse who had shared and understood the tedium of paperwork, the stress of working crazy hours and double shifts, and as a newly divorced woman who knew how hard a high stress career could be on relationships, Sandra had seemed to be his perfect match.

 Sandy was intelligent and attractive and liked to keep fit.
 He had admired her assessment skills and her compassionate nature, and the fact that she held an optimistic view of the world despite being exposed to trauma and loss on a daily basis.
 She had been darn good company, laughingly referring to herself as his 'best buddy with breasts'.
 After close to six months of what he assumed was monogamous dating, he figured they were ready for the next level, and made plans for proposing a more permanent commitment.